 Systemic overleveraging exaggerates these shocks and contributes to volatility.
 Leveraging is when a trader borrows capital from the exchange to turbocharge investment potential.
 Instead of trading with $1,000 of your own money, for example, some exchanges previously allowed you to borrow up to 100x your initial deposit – meaning you could potentially trade with up to $100,000.
 Of course, borrowing that sort of money carries serious liquidation risks.

 When large numbers of highly leveraged traders all bet on bitcoin’s price moving one way it creates an opportunity for other large investors (whales) to move bitcoin’s price in the other direction.
-Doing so triggers a cascade of liquidations, sending bitcoin’s price into free fall and creating huge paper losses for leveraged long traders.
+Doing so triggers a cascade of liquidations, sending bitcoin’s price to crash and creating huge paper losses for leveraged long traders.
 The whales are then free to pick up bitcoin at a much cheaper price than before at the expense of “rekt” traders.

 Finally, weekends – believe it or not – can also have a significant impact on bitcoin price volatility.
 Fewer traders are actively behind their computers monitoring the markets during these times, meaning there’s less resistance when prices tumble and not as much profit taking when bitcoin spikes.
 This can often lead to more significant price swings in both directions.